 Sana Chaudhry, Breast Clinical Nurse Specialist at Cromwell Hospital, shares career advice to become a successful nurse.

 Every qualified nurse who starts off in the nursing career needs to gain real ‘hands on’ experience.
-I took a deep drive during the first year after qualifying as a nurse, going straight into Emergency Care Nursing on a busy Accident and Emergency Department.
+I took a deep dive during the first year after qualifying as a nurse, going straight into Emergency Care Nursing on a busy Accident and Emergency Department.
 It was here where I gained my confidence and fundamental nursing skills.
 Sometimes being thrown into the deep end allows one to test their true potential – it becomes a matter of ‘’will I sink or swim.’’

 My sincere career advice to nurses who want to progress in their profession is to gain as much experience as possible in different specialties of nursing.
 Nursing is so vast and branches out into different areas.
 For example, oncology nursing alone has many tumour sites that one can specialise in such as breast, head and neck cancer, haematology, the list is exhaustive.